iitsh/Agentic-Job-Hunter/README.md

 - 📄 **Tailor** resumes to perfectly match job requirements
 - 💼 **Prepare** comprehensive interview materials and talking points

-Say goodbye to generic resumes and hello to personalized, ATS-optimized job applications that stand out!

 ## ✨ Features